-3 Results
+3. Results

-3.1 Basic image characteristics
+3.1.
+Basic Image Characteristics

-The elemental maps show the same basic image characteristics already found in Antarctic ice (Bohleber et al., 2021a), but the higher resolution of 20 $\mu$ m enables novel, more detailed insights.
+The elemental maps show the same basic image characteristics already found in Antarctic ice (Bohleber, Roman, Šala, et al., 2021), but the higher resolution of 20 μ m enables novel, more detailed insights.
 We found high intensities tracking the grain boundaries and dispersed bright spots in the grain interiors.
-At 35 $\mu$ m resolution, it is generally not possible to clearly distinguish these bright spot features in the grain interiors (Supporting Information, Figure S1).
-Accordingly, we focus here on three maps recorded with a 20 $\mu$ m spot over adjacent areas of 3 x 7 mm each.
+At 35 μ m resolution, it is generally not possible to clearly distinguish these bright spot features in the grain interiors (Figure S1 in Supporting Information S1).
+Accordingly, we focus here on three maps recorded with a 20 μ m spot over adjacent areas of 3 × 7 mm each.
 The maps were obtained in a region showing visible evidence for the cloudy band and intersecting an area previously investigated by Stoll et al. (2022) using cryo-Raman analysis (Figure 1).
-In the following these maps are named "Area 1, 2, 3" (A1, 2, 3), respectively.
+In the following these maps are named "Area 1, 2, and 3" (A1, A2, and A3), respectively.
 The optical image recorded during microstructure mapping or prior to the Raman spectroscopy analysis shows a visible slightly darker layer running quasi-horizontally through the image, marking the cloudy band.
-It is also possible to recognize an ice grain standing out by its elongated vertical (to the core axis) shape, which was also recognizable in the optical images recorded with the LA-ICP-MS setup, albeit a fresh surface was prepared by scraping.
+It is also possible to recognize an ice